Diagonal operators, $q$-Whittaker functions and rook theory: Diagonal operators with a given profile

 \section{Diagonal operators with a given profile}

 In this section, we prove that for each diagonal matrix $\Delta\in \MM_n(\Fq)$, the number of subspaces with a given $\Delta$-profile (see Definition \ref{def:profile}) can be expressed in terms of the polynomials $b_{\mu\alpha}(q)$.
+The main idea in this section is to use a cell decomposition of the Grassmanian along the lines of \cite[ Sec.
+4]{pr}, but some new ideas are required to solve the more general recursion obtained (see Theorem \ref{thm:recurrence}) and express the answer as a sum over semistandard tableaux.
 Given positive integers $m$ and $n$, let $C(n,m)$ denote the set of all $m$-element subsets of $[n]$.
 By the pivots of a subspace $W\subseteq \Fq^n$, we mean the indices of the pivot columns of the unique matrix in row reduced echelon form whose rows span $W$.
 We can view the ordered set of pivots of any $m$-dimensional subspace $W\subseteq \Fq^n$ as an element of $C(n,m)$.
 For instance, the subspace of $\mathbb{F}_q^6$ spanned by the rows of the matrix

 has pivots $(1,2,4)\in C(6,3)$.
 To each $C\in C(n,m)$, we associate a binary word $\bb(C)$ of length $n$ defined by

 where $b_i=1$ if $i\in C$ and 0 otherwise.
 The following result of Knuth~\cite{MR270933} shows that the number of subspaces over a finite field with pivots $C$ can be expressed in terms of the number of inversions of the word $\bb(C)$. \begin{proposition} The number of $m$-dimensional subspaces $W\subseteq \Fq^n$ with pivots $C=(c_1,\ldots,c_m)$ is given by $q^N$ where